 view on Amazon: my favorite baking sheet set with lids

 Step 5.
 Over medium-high heat, combine the sugar, corn syrup, maple syrup, butter, pumpkin pie spice and salt.
 Stir it frequently while it heats up.
-Once it reaches a rolling boil (that means the entire surface is bubbling, and the bubbles can't be stirred away), continue to boil for 3 minutes; stirring constantly during the last minute.
+Once it reaches a rolling boil (that means the entire surface is bubbling, and the bubbles can't be stirred away), continue to boil for 3-4 minutes until 255-260 degrees on a candy thermometer; stirring constantly during the last minute.

 Step 6.
 Remove from heat, stir in the vanilla.

 Step 7.
 Quickly add popcorn.
 Stir until popcorn is evenly coated.
 Sprinkle in half of nuts, stir, then sprinkle in remaining nuts and stir until evenly mixed with syrup mixture.
 (Adding nuts in batches helps prevent clumping.)

 Step 8.
 Spread hot mixture out evenly on a large baking sheet that has been coated with cooking spray.
 While it's still hot and pliable, you may need to break up and redistribute some of the nuts that have clustered together.

 If you won't be adding chocolate drizzles, you can stop right here.
 Let the mixture cool completely, and then break it into pieces.

 The autumn flavors of pumpkin pie spice and maple syrup are a yummy combo!

 If you want to add some chocolate drizzles to your popcorn mix, complete Steps 1-8 above, and proceed with these steps...